Illustration

 What is illustration?

-Illustration helps us to understand a text, a product or performance/event.
-It helps to catch people's attention.
-It can also be an image that makes us consider another point of view on a specific topic.
+Illustration helps to understand a text, product or act / event.
+It helps the attention of an audience.
+It can also be an image that helps to consider another point of view on a specific subject.

-This course has a professional and practical focus, and aims to teach students how to tackle and respond visually to professional projects (most of them based on real requests from clients) while at the same time helping them to discover their own voice and visual style.
+This subject has a professional and practical orientation, focused on helping each student understand how to face and respond visually to professional projects (mostly based on real commissions) and at the same time encourage the search for their personal visual voice.

 - Download the Teaching Guide